iandees/shp-to-osm/README.txt

  java -jar shp-to-osm-0.1.jar <path to input shapefile> <path to rules file> <path to output osm file>

 Known Issues
+ - The app does not read point data right now.
  - The app will apply a tag even if the data in the shapefile is an empty string or a single space.